 Darius blinked in surprise at the old woman’s quiet directness.
 Truthfully, he was not altogether sure himself what moved him to make such an offer.
 He had seen numerous scenarios of families watching loved ones being executed.
 Looking into her face, he uncharacteristically felt only heightened respect for her; even more unexpectedly, he thought he felt the same from her in return; albeit in a limited fashion.
 He glanced at the younger man beside her; who although obviously nervous, summoned enough fire in his eyes to radiate hatred at him.
 Despite the circumstances, Darius appreciated the man’s courage.
 He had known very few with the fortitude to attempt to stare down a Roman Centurion.
 Looking back at the old woman, he saw no such acrimony in her expression; just unbearable heartache.

-“I am a soldier, yes: but my offer was not for any ulterior gain, although I understand why you would feel that way.
-I have no way of proving this to you, but in as much as I am able to, my goal was to lessen the boy’s suffering and hopefully in doing so, offer some semblance of the same for yourselves.”
+“I am a soldier, yes, but my offer was not for any ulterior gain, although I understand why you would feel that way.
+I have no way of proving this to you, and in as much as I am able to, my goal was to lessen the boy’s suffering and in doing so, hopefully offer some semblance of the same for yourselves.”

 The old woman’s eye’s grew wide at this last remark.
 The younger man momentarily exchanged a look with her; his body posture still emanating suspicion.